arturictus/wrappi/README.md

     ```

   - __path:__ The path to the resource.
-    You can use doted notation and they will be [changed] with the params
+    You can use doted notation and they will be interpolated with the params

     ```ruby
       class MyEndpoint < Wrappi::Endpoint